Mani-RajaDev/flashcard-django/README.md

 ## Installation
 1. Download or clone the repository from GitHub.
-2. Install Django and its dependencies using pip.
-3. Install the required dependencies by running `pip install -r requirements.txt`
+2. Install the required dependencies by running `pip install -r requirements.txt`
-4. Navigate to the project directory and run the following command to start the server:
+3. Navigate to the project directory and run the following command to start the server:

    `python manage.py runserver`